-Scenic but challenging 30k and 8k trail runs at Bald Hill Park in Corvallis, OR with great views and fun courses.
-Easy 2 mile walk/run on smooth paved path and 1/4 mile kids run are fun for the entire family.
+Scenic and challenging 30k and 8k trail runs at Bald Hill Park in Corvallis, OR with great views and fun courses.
+Easy 2 mile walk/run almost entirely on smooth paved path (except for last bit across gravel parking lot to finish) and 1/4 mile kids run are fun for the entire family.
 Benefits the Greenbelt Land Trust trail fund.

-The 12th annual Run for the Hills begins and ends at the Benton County Fairgrounds south parking lot, 110 SW 53rd St., Corvallis, OR.
+The 13th annual Run for the Hills begins and ends at the south parking lot of Benton County Fairgrounds, 110 SW 53rd St., Corvallis, OR.